Across Wisconsin, households struggle to afford the basic necessities of housing, child care, health care, food, and transportation.

 United Way Wisconsin's ALICE Report shows many faced financial insecurity before COVID‐19.
 In 2018, 34 percent of Wisconsin’s 2.4 million households were struggling to afford basic necessities like housing, child care, food, transportation, and internet access.

 ALICE educates our children, keeps us healthy, and makes our quality of life possible.
 But these low-wage jobs, often in the service sector, do not pay enough for ALICE to live on.
 These families are forced to make tough choices, such as deciding between quality childcare or paying the rent, which have long-term consequences for ALICE and our communities.
 The future success of our communities is directly tied to the financial stability of ALICE households.

-What is the United Way ALICE Initiative?
+What is United for ALICE?